dell/csm-docs/content/docs/csidriver/features/powerstore.md

 The attribute `storageCapacity.enabled` in `my-powerstore-settings.yaml` can be used to enabled/disabled the feature during driver installation .
 To configure how often driver checks for changed capacity set `storageCapacity.pollInterval` attribute.
 In case of driver installed via operator, this interval can be configured in the sample files provided [here](https://github.com/dell/csm-operator/tree/main/samples) by editing the `capacity-poll-interval` argument present in the `provisioner` sidecar.

+## Metro support
+The CSI PowerStore driver supports the provisioning of Metro volumes.
+The process and details of how to provision and use Metro volumes can be found [here](../../../replication/high-availability).

+Please note that the Metro feature does not require the deployment of the replicator sidecar or the replication controller.